 John Knowles, Adrian Harpold, Rory Cowie, Morgan Zeliff, Holly R. Barnard, Sean P. Burns, Peter D. Blanken, Jennifer Morse, Mark W. Williams 2015: The relative contributions of alpine and subalpine ecosystems to the water balance of a mountainous, headwater catchment.
 Hydrological Processes, 29(22): 4794-4808.
 DOI: 10.1002/hyp.10526

-Rory Cowie, Mark Williams, T. Nelson Caine, Michel, R. 2010: Estimated residence time of two snowmelt dominated catchments, Boulder Creek Watershed, Colorado.
+Rory Cowie, Williams, M. W., T. Nelson Caine, Michel, R. 2010: Estimated residence time of two snowmelt dominated catchments, Boulder Creek Watershed, Colorado.
 Logan, Utah: Proceedings of the Western Snow Conference, 3-10.

 Theses & Dissertations

 Surface water and groundwater interactions in natural and mining impacted mountain catchments.
 Rory Cowie.
 University of Colorado Boulder, PhD, 2014.